mitogen-hq/mitogen/docs/api.rst

                 if recv.get().unpickle() == 'baz':
                     pass

-            Note that for long-lived programs, there is presently no mechanism for clearing the chain history on a target.
-This will be addressed in future.
+            It is necessary to explicitly clean up the chain history on a target, otherwise unbounded memory usage is possible.
+See :meth:`forget_chain`.

         :returns:
             :class:`mitogen.core.Receiver` configured to receive the result